Research Trends in Media Informatics (Seminar)

 Capacity: 12 students

-The final seminar presentations will be held as the RTMI16 mini-conference at the end of the semester.
+The seminar will be held as the RTMI13 mini-conference at the end of the semester.